 4. Schedule smarter

-Create a tournament bracket that gives each Scout several races, even if he loses them all.
+Create a tournament bracket that gives each Cub Scout several races, even if he or she loses them all.

 How?
 Start with this Scouting magazine story, which has plenty of ideas for double-elimination, lane-rotation and other formats that you can try.